One Child Nation: Forced abortion and sterilization

 The act of both forced abortion and sterilization was present throughout the existence of the one-child policy in China.
-It should be clarified that the Chinese Government never explicitly legitimised coerced abortion.
-However, throughout ‘One Child Nation’, those who implemented these policies disagree.
-Nanfu Wang’s interview with Tunde Wang describes the duties of the rural village officials in implementing the one-child policy.
-Tunde Wang talks of how women who refused to be sterilised would be collectively forced to by a group of village officials; he admits “I couldn’t bear to watch.
-Honestly, I couldn’t take part in that.”
+It should be clarified that the Chinese national government never officially legitimised coerced abortion.
+However, throughout One Child Nation, those who implemented these policies disagree.
+Nanfu Wang's interview with Tunde Wang describes the duties of the rural village officials in implementing the one-child policy.
+Tunde Wang talks of how women who refused to be sterilised would be collectively forced to by a group of village officials; he admits "I couldn't bear to watch.
+Honestly, I couldn't take part in that".
 In addition, Nanfu Wang speaks with Huaru Yuan, a rural midwife, to establish the role of village doctors and midwives in assisting the state policy.
-Huaru Yuan states “I’ve done a total of between 50,000 and 60,000 sterilizations and abortions.
+Huaru Yuan states "I've done a total of between 50,000 and 60,000 sterilizations and abortions.
 Many I have induced alive and killed.
-But I had no choice, it was the government’s policy.”
+But I had no choice, it was the government's policy".
 This section unveils the way that village doctors and midwives would travel around the county performing sterilizations and abortions.
 Some of these procedures would be carried out on unwilling, abducted women who had been brought to the medical station by government officials.
 The extent of trauma was somewhat dictated by the government official; some women describe being dragged from their beds in the middle of the night and being taken to be sterilised.
 The state guaranteed that overzealous government officials would be retrained and disciplined, however this rarely happened.

 Human trafficking

 The documentary explores the role of human trafficking within China during the domination of the one-child policy.
-In this instance, the role of Human Trafficking mostly outlines the act of collecting already abandoned babies.
+In this instance, the role of human trafficking mostly outlines the act of collecting already abandoned babies.
 Nanfu Wang interviews ex-human trafficker Yueneng Duan to investigate his methods.
 Yueneng Duan, and his family, worked in the Guangdong and Hunan provinces in the 1990s, finding children to sell to orphanages.
-Yueneng Duan reveals “I used to walk on this road day and night to see if there were any abandoned babies.
+Yueneng Duan reveals, "I used to walk on this road day and night to see if there were any abandoned babies.
 If so, I would bring them to the orphanages.
 The orphanages would pay me $200 for each baby I brought in.
 They then put them up for international adoption."
 Yueneng Duan was prosecuted and sentenced to 6 years in prison.
 Within this section, the documentary introduces Brian and Longlan Stuy and their mission to reunite Chinese families with their lost children who were adopted internationally by US citizens.
-Brian Stuy also publishes his research, Open Secret: Cash and Coercion in China’s International Adoption Program.
-He reveals that children were being supplied for adoption through three main ways: ‘baby buying’ schemes within Chinese orphanages, ‘education’ programs which facilitated the falsification of date of birth records, and ‘confiscation’ of children led by population control officials.
+Brian Stuy also publishes his research, Open Secret: Cash and Coercion in China's International Adoption Program.
+He reveals that children were being supplied for adoption through three main ways: 'baby buying' schemes within Chinese orphanages, 'education' programs which facilitated the falsification of date of birth records, and 'confiscation' of children led by population control officials.